Note

 This is a quick how-to on SLURM.
 See here for a long-form tutorial.

-See the default SLURM options, used when slurm=True
+Managing SLURM options - see the default SLURM options, used when slurm=True

 import spikewrap as sw